-Growing Lots Urban farm is a one acre market farm located in the heart of the Seward neighborhood of South Minneapolis.
+Growing Lots Urban Farm is a one acre market farm located in the heart of the Seward neighborhood of South Minneapolis.
 We occupy three previously vacant lots, two of which were parking former parking lots, and have transformed them into highly productive vegetable farms.
-We work with local chefs, our CSA members and local farmer's markets to sell and distribute our produce.
-Though we are not certified organic our emphasis is on soil stewardship and environmentally sound practices and adhere to scientifically sound health standards.
+We work with local wholesalers, chefs , our CSA members and local farmer's markets to sell and distribute our produce.
+Though we are not certified organic our emphasis is on soil stewardship and environmentally sound practices; we adhere to scientifically sound health standards.
 We care for our soils by intensively composting local, organic waste streams, so not only are we small scale farmers, but small scale organics recyclers.
 Our compost consists of organic food scraps from Co-op Partners Warehouse, wood chips from local tree services, shredded leaves from the neighborhood, plant debris from Mother Earth Gardens, coffee chaff from local roasters and beer mash from Insight Brewery.
 We even take in compost offerings from the households of our CSA members.
 Oh, and we also have to give credit to the hard working draft horses over at Two Pony Gardens in Long Lake.
 Not only do they offer a free source of composted manure, they plow the field at our rural site where we grow squash and potatoes.
-The alchemy of building compost is the magic that turns vacant parking lots into an abundant urban farm!
+The alchemy of building compost is the magic that turns vacant parking lots into abundant urban farms!

 Taya grew up between small town Iowa and the suburbs of Minneapolis.
 Her passion for sustainable agriculture was instantly sparked when a friend brought her to a nearby organic farm to volunteer while she was attending college in Moorhead, MN.
 She had no idea that she wanted to be a farmer until she got her hands dirty.
 Since that pivotal day, nearly a decade ago, Taya has been dedicated to being a farmer.
 From then onward she has worked on farms big and small, from the red river valley of North Dakota, to 10,000 feet altitude in the Rocky Mountains, to rural Minnesota.
 Her passion as a farmer extends beyond just being grower, she simply loves feeding people.
 To her being a farmer is all about being a good neighbor!